This post was last updated on April 16th, 2021 at 03:09 am

 If you want to switch your ISP there typically aren’t many to choose from in your area.
 Not only that but the experience of dealing with customer support when trying to switch is miserable (hello Comcast).

-So most people just stick with their provider.
+So most people just stick with their provider like the ones from internet provider Sidney Center NY.

 This led to large corporations that don’t need to worry about upsetting their customers too much.